BTS World

 BTS World (stylized in all caps) is a mobile video game developed by South Korean studio Takeone Company Corp and published by Netmarble.
-Players take the role of BTS' manager, going through various journeys with each of the seven members from 2012, prior to their debut, to 2019.
+Players take the role of BTS' manager, going through various journeys with each of the seven members from 2012, before their debut, to 2019.

 Release

-The game was released on June 26 to iOS and Android systems in over 175 countries.
+The game was released to iOS and Android systems in over 175 countries on June 26, 2019.

 Gameplay

 BTS World is a visual novel styled video game, where most of the story relies on clicking through interactions between the user and game characters.
 The game is based on conversations and choices that impact the later chapters.
 The player can also style the characters and play a card game to achieve a specific score.

 The game uses real photos and voice recordings of the BTS members.
 Its official website has galleries of photos and videos of the members as the game characters.

-Another mode, called "Another Story", has similar gameplay but has different stories, as each of them focuses on the player and only one member of BTS as if they were not together back then.
+Another mode, called "Another Story", has similar gameplay but different stories, as each focuses on the player and only one member of BTS as if they were not together back then.